ConstantRobotics-Ltd/Frame/README.md

 ## Compare operator ==

-Compare operator **"=="** compares data atributes and frame data of to Frame objects.
+Compare operator **"=="** compares data attributes and frame data of to Frame objects.
 Operator declaration:

 ```cpp
 bool operator== (Frame& src);
 ```

-**Returns:** TRUE if all atributes and data of two Frame objects are identical (or when comparing an object to itself) or FALSE if not.
+**Returns:** TRUE if all attributes and data of two Frame objects are identical (or when comparing an object to itself) or FALSE if not.

 Example: